chaibiyassine/hackthebox/ScriptKiddie/README.md

 ```
 msf6>/bin/bash
 ```
-now we are logged in with root user the system falg is located at root.txt file
+now we are logged in with root user.
+The system falg is located at root.txt file